andifalk/secure-oauth2-oidc-workshop/lab6/README.md

 Kudos to [Jeroen Heijmans](https://github.com/jeroenheijmans), who published an example on this library which takes care of multiple race condition problems.
 Major parts of this service are taken directly from his example.

-Let's get started to setup the library in your `constructor()`-function:
+Let's get started to set up the library in your `constructor()`-function:

 ```typescript
   constructor(
     private oauthService: OAuthService,